RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - conferring limited legal authority to detain a non-citizen in custody as an incident of the statutory conferral on the executive of powers to consider and grant permission to remain in Australia, and to deport or remove if permission is not granted, is consistent with Ch III if, but only if,
         - the detention in custody is limited to such period of time as is reasonably capable of being seen as necessary for the completion of administrative processes directed to those purposes
   - Northern Australian Aboriginal Justice Agency Ltd v Northern Territory (2015) 256 CLR 569
-    - a police officer was empowered to arrest a person without a warrant where the officer believed, on reasonable grounds, that the person had committed, was committing or was about to commit an “infringement notice offence”, which were largely minor public order offences.
+    - a police officer was empowered to arrest a person without a warrant where the officer believed, on reasonable grounds, that the person had committed, was committing or was about to commit an "infringement notice offence", which were largely minor public order offences.
-    - The joint judges conceded that a punitive purpose might be discerned if the maximum period of detention was “significantly greater” than the four hours specified (at 593).
+    - The joint judges conceded that a punitive purpose might be discerned if the maximum period of detention was "significantly greater" than the four hours specified (at 593).
     - Gageler J found that non-punitive detention could not extend longer in duration than was necessary to effectuate a statutory purpose capable of fulfilment, and that the duration was capable of objective determination by a court from time to time (at 612)
   - Plaintiff M68/2015 v Minister for Immigration and Border Protection (2016) 257 CLR 42
     - Facts